Sunday, May 21, 2023

 As a 7th grader, after listening to renowned explorer John Goddard, I began to build my list not knowing the passing years to the day I’d begin actualizing those dreams.
 It would be a decade before I’d jump out of that plane.

 It was 1960 that John Goddard presented his Amazon Adventure Film Documentary at an assembly at my school, Luther Burbank Junior High.
 Goddard, solo, had taken a long canoe down the length of the Amazon River.
 What a story teller!
 His documentary was a narrative of his journey.
-While sleeping one night in his long boat, while anchored on the river, he was attacked by a giant Amazon anaconda.
+While sleeping one night in his long boat, while anchored in the river, he was attacked by a giant Amazon anaconda.
 Wrapped in the constricting death grip of this larger than a man predator, and with only one arm free, he grabbed a machete and hacked at his nemesis until he lost consciousness.
 Still wrapped in giant Anaconda coils, he awakened hours later to find dead his attacker.

 Follow this link to his website.